Graygzou/graygzou.github.io/jekyll/_includes/projects-content/raven-content.markdown

 Detailed Info
 --------------------
-When starting the game, severals bots spawned controlled by similar AI trying to win, by killing as many bots as possible.
+When starting the game, several bots spawned controlled by similar AI trying to win, by killing as many bots as possible.
 Bots can also pick up health or weapons if needed.
 The player could also take control of a bot by clicking on it.
 Ones the bot is controlled, some actions were possible like firing, switching weapons, etc.